View procurement information on:

 Aberdeenshire Council in accordance with Section 35 of the Procurement Reform (Scotland) Act 2014 have a legal obligation to publish a Contracts Register as a statement of current and future opportunities.

-Aberdeenshire Council's Contracts Register is based on information and supporting documentation provided by Budget Holders and will continually undergo a verification process by Commercial & Procurement Services.
-The published Contracts Register will be regularly updated on both the Intranet and the Internet.
+Aberdeenshire Council's Contracts Register is based on information and supporting documentation provided by Budget Holders and will continually undergo a verification process by Commercial and Procurement Services.

 Information - Below are additional providers of procurement opportunities, please be advised that this list is not exhaustive.